pybamm-team/PyBaMM/INSTALL-LINUX.md

 PyBaMM currently offers a direct interface to the sparse KLU solver within Sundials.

 #### Prerequisites
-The requirements are the same than for the installation of `scikits.odes` (see previous section).
+The requirements are the same as for the installation of `scikits.odes` (see previous section).
 Additionally, the [pybind11 GitHub repository](https://github.com/pybind/pybind11.git) should be located in `PyBaMM/third-party/`.
 First create a directory `third-party` and clone the repository:
 ```bash